Lawand-A/Caesar-cipher/README.md

 <h1>Caesar cipher</h1>

-<p>Uusing caesar cipher You can encrypt any text with a key in which each letter is shifted by index k.<p1>
+<p>Using caesar cipher You can encrypt any text with a key in which each letter is shifted by index k.<p1>

 <h3>Clone and Run</h3>